Ruth Emily Vogel

 Estate Planning: In these evolving times of medical science and legal rights Ruth maintains a current knowledge of the law for our clients who need health care directives, wills and other estate planning documents.
 Ruth has given presentations on estate planning and is passionate about the need for preparedness.

 Probate: Fortunately, Washington State has a relatively straightforward probate process.
 Ruth has advised clients in their role as executor/personal representative both in cases with a Last Will and Testament and those without a valid will.
-When you are coping with the loss of a member of your family or a friend Ruth is accessible to help you deal with the inevitable bureaucracy.
+When you are coping with the loss of a member of your family or a friend Ruth is accessible to help you deal with both the loss and the inevitable bureaucracy.

 Christina J. Weis